Ahead of this year’s United Nations’ International Mountain Day (IMD) – 11 December – the UIAA is promoting a series of initia...

 The protection of the mountain environment has always been a chief concern for the UIAA.
 Today that commitment is as strong as ever.
 From its very earliest years, UIAA members were active in opposing schemes like the construction of cable cars and railroads in the Alps.
 Later the focus turned to issues like the problem of visitors leaving behind waste in the mountains, pollution from tourist flights and the use of helicopters to access remote areas.

-The UIAA Mountain Protection Commission believes all those who have a stake in the well being of the mountain environment should collectively work to raise awareness about the fragile nature of the mountain ecosystems and encourage responsible and sustainable behaviour and practices.
+The UIAA believes all those who have a stake in the well-being of the mountain environment should collectively work to raise awareness about the fragile nature of the mountain ecosystems, as well as to encourage responsible and sustainable behaviour and practices.

 Dr Carolina ADLER (President),